10 Financial Twitter Names To Follow In 2018

 As we head in 2018, it's time to reassess your financial strategy and who you follow and where you are getting information plays an important role in your decision making, subconsciously or not.
 Twitter Inc (NYSE: TWTR) has emerged as a critical platform for trading information and gauging stock sentiment.

-So without further ado, here's a list of 10 financial Twitter names to keep an eye next year...if you don't follow them already.
+So without further ado, here's a list of 10 financial Twitter names to follow...if you don't follow them already.

 John McAfee – @officialmcafee